pytagus/simpledrawing/README.md

 ## Features

-- Drawing on canvas using mouse or touch input.
+- Drawing on the canvas with mouse or touch inputs.
-- Uploading custom background images.
+- Ability to upload custom background images.
-- Adjusting the opacity of the background.
+- Adjustable background opacity through a slider.
+- Adjustable line width for drawing.
-- Saving drawings as PNG images.
+- Saving the canvas drawing as a PNG file.

 ## Usage

 1. Open the `index.html` file in a web browser.
-2. Use the mouse or touch input to draw on the canvas.
+2. Draw on the canvas using either the mouse or touch inputs.
+3. Use the line width slider to adjust the thickness of your strokes.
-3. Upload a custom background image using the file input.
+4. Upload a custom background image using the designated file input.
-4. Adjust the opacity of the background using the slider.
+5. Use the slider to adjust the background image's opacity.
-5. Click the "Save" button to download the drawing as a PNG image.
+6. Click the "Save" button to export and download the canvas as a PNG image.

 ## Dependencies